-The vast majority of EV charging is done at home, overnight, just like your cell phone, which makes the speed of charging largely irrelevant.
-That said, there are also tens of thousands of public charging stations across the country, with more being added every day.
+The vast majority of EV charging is done at home, overnight (just like your cell phone), which makes the speed of charging largely irrelevant.
+There are also hundreds of thousands of public charging stations across the country, with more being added every day.
 Many of these are at stores or restaurants, so you can charge while shopping or dining.

 There are a few different factors that determine how long it takes to charge an electric car.
 To be more technical, the time to full recharge depends on: